Jebel Akhdar War: Early planning

+Timeline

 First conflict

-The war was triggered by the sultan, Said Bin Taimur, on 10 October 1954, when he first licensed IPC oil prospectors to search for oil near Fahud, an area located within the territory of the Imamate, and sent forces to occupy it.
-The move was determined by the Imamate to be a breach to the Treaty of Seeb, an agreement which recognized its autonomy.
+The war was triggered by Sultan Said, on 10 October 1954, when he first licensed IPC oil prospectors to search for oil near Fahud, an area located within the territory of the Imamate, and sent forces to occupy it.
+The move was determined by the Imamate to be a breach of the Treaty of Seeb, an agreement which recognized its autonomy.
 On the next day, the Sultanate's forces moved to capture Tanam.
 The occupation of Fahud and Tanam was only a prelude to a grand design by the Sultanate to occupy the entire Imamate.
 On 13 December 1954, the Muscat and Oman Field Force (MOFF), later renamed Sultan of Oman's Armed Forces (SAF), which had eight British officers among its troops, marched from Fahud to Adam and occupied it.
 Thereupon, the capital of the Imamate, Nizwa, was captured by the Sultanate on 15 December 1955.
 The Imamate was therefore temporarily defeated and the red flag of the Sultanate flew over the interior for the first time in half a century.
 However, the Wali of Rustaq and the younger brother of the Imam, Talib al-Hinai, fled to Saudi Arabia and then to Cairo (Egypt) in order to seek Arab support in the war against the Sultanate.